davefm95/aalx-system_engineering-devops/0x01-shell_permissions/README.md

-3.The 3-new_owner script changes the hello file owner to betty 4.The 4-empty script creates an emtpty file hello 5.The 5-execute script makes the hello file executable for the owner
+3.The 3-new_owner script changes the hello file owner to betty 4.The 4-empty script creates an emtpty file hello 5.The 5-execute script makes the hello file executable for the owner 6.The 6-multiple_permissions script adds execute permission to owner and group and read permission to other users